stefanofa/awesome/README.md

 *   [Jupyter Notebook](#jupyter-notebook)

 ## TypeScript

+*   [cocopon/tweakpane](https://github.com/cocopon/tweakpane) - :control\_knobs: Compact GUI for fine-tuning parameters and monitoring value changes

+*   [supabase-community/database-build](https://github.com/supabase-community/database-build) - In-browser Postgres sandbox with AI assistance (formerly postgres.new)

+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
+Automate code migrations, cleanups, and refactors for you, your team, and the community.
+AI-powered and CLI-first.

 *   [mui/base-ui](https://github.com/mui/base-ui) - Base UI is an open-source library of accessible, unstyled UI components for React.